AI voice bots are getting law firms sued. The numbers are catching up fast.

 AI Disclosure Kills the Economics

 The FTC requires disclosure when AI systems interact with consumers.
-However, here’s the issue: when people know they’re talking to AI, conversion rates drop.
-The cost savings from automation disappear.
+Here’s the catch: when people know they’re talking to AI, conversion rates drop.
+The cost savings from automation evaporate.

-You cannot have it both ways.
-Either you disclose and lose conversions, or you don’t disclose and face regulatory action.
+You can’t have it both ways.
+Disclose and lose conversions.
+Don’t disclose and face regulatory action.

 Lead Brokers Are Done

 One-to-one consent destroys the lead broker model.
-They cannot legally share consent between multiple firms anymore.
+Brokers can’t legally share consent across multiple firms anymore.

 Mass tort marketing is especially exposed.
-High-volume outreach to potential claimants requires the kind of bulk consent that is now illegal.
-The economics no longer work.
+High-volume outreach to potential claimants requires the kind of bulk consent that’s now illegal.

-Penalties are just the visible part.
-The full financial damage cascades across defense costs, insurance impacts, opportunity costs, and reputational damage that can threaten firm survival.
+Penalties are the visible part.
+The full damage cascades across defense, insurance, opportunity cost, and reputation.

 Direct Costs

-- $40M Keller Williams settlement demonstrates catastrophic potential
+- The $40M Keller Williams settlement demonstrates catastrophic potential

 - Defense costs often exceed settlements, especially in extended litigation

-- Legal marketing campaigns routinely hit penalty thresholds in weeks
+- Legal marketing campaigns routinely cross penalty thresholds in weeks

 Hidden Costs